An Interview With Kevin Gao, President And Chief Executive Officer At Comm100

 Focus.
 We wanted to start big.
 Global market, multiple languages, multiple products, supporting all kinds of platforms and mobile phones… Great strategy, but as a startup with limited resources, you cannot do them all; you have to choose a breakthrough point, focus all your resources on it and stick with it.
 Life is all about choices, so is business.
 We once made mistakes, but fortunately, we managed to get back to the right track quickly.
-After streamlining our business several times, we now focus on only two products and two markets: Live Chat for the English market and Email Marketing for the Chinese market.
+After streamlining our business several times, we now focus on Comm100 Live Chat only.
 And each time we made a “focus” action, we saw positive results.

 Change.
 The customer is changing; the competitor is changing; the Google algorithm is changing; the market is changing every day.
 We have to make adjustments as fast as possible to echo to the changes.
 One of the biggest changes happened at Comm100 when we started charging for our products.
 Customers’ expectations on free products and paid products are different.
 The whole operation process is different.
 It had a great impact on all parts of our company.
 Yet thanks to our young and innovative team, we got to our feet pretty fast and walk steadily from then on.

 - Provider of customer service and communication solutions.